Marklong7/FactoryLocation/README.md

 # UnsupervisedLearning
-*This is an unsupervised learning project written by Python Notebook.
+*This is an unsupervised learning project with Python Notebook.
 The main purpose is to help manufacturing companies, such as Nike and Tesla, find suitable cities to build factories.*

 ## Raw Data:
 Dataset: Movehub City Rankings